mui/mui-x/docs/data/charts/styling/styling.md

 ### Color palette

-To avoid having to color series one by one, charts have a default color cycle.
+Charts come with built-in color palettes to automatically assign colors to series.
-If a series does not have a color, a default color will be applied according to the index of the series.
+If a particular series lacks a color prop, the chart will default to assigning a color based on the series' index.

-You can override this color cycle by using prop `colors` to charts components (or `<ChartContainer />` if you are using composition).
+You can set a custom color palette by using the prop `colors` on chart components (or `<ChartContainer />` if you are using composition).
 This prop takes an array of colors, or callback whose input is the theme's mode (`'dark'` or `'light'`) and returns the array of colors.

 #### Provided palettes

-The library includes two palettes named
+The library includes two palettes.

 {{"demo": "MuiColorTemplate.js", "bg": "inline"}}